ftnapps/smapinntpd/ReadMe.txt

 -----------------------
 SmapiNNTPd uses four configuration files:

-1) In the "groups" file, the JAM areas that SmapiNNTPd should provide as newsgroups are configured.
+1) In the "groups" file, the message areas that SmapiNNTPd should provide as newsgroups are configured.
+The first character of the path decides the messagebase type:

+!path => JAM
+$path => Squish
+#path => *.msg

+If the first character is neither of those, JAM will be assumed.

 2) In the "allow" file, the IP numbers that are allowed to use the server are listed.
 Here you also set the default access rights for users before